Nurturing neurodivergent children isn’t about changing them.

 Parents, if you feel like you need a degree in child psychology to raise your neurodivergent child, you’re in the right place.

-Teachers, if you’ve attended trainings that gave you some small wins with your neurodivergent students, but you feel there is so much more to learn, I’m here for you.
+Teachers, if you feel there is so much more to learn to best support your neurodivergent students, I’m here for you.

 But first, why is this so hard?